-Teaching your child how to count from one to ten is a requirement that is necessary before your child starts kindergarten.
+Learn how to teach preschoolers numbers 1 to 10.
+Teaching your child how to count from 1 to 10 is a requirement that is necessary before your child starts kindergarten.
 Most daycare centers offer a preschool ciriculum that typically begins around 12 months to 18 months old.
 Early language development begins during the first two years of your child’s life and continues to grow as they get older.

 With the Covid-19 virus interrupting our busy schedules, many parents found their kids now at home for the remainder of the school year and it is important to continue teaching your child early preschool curriculum such as counting one to ten, animals, and new vocabulary.
 Most preschoolers don’t start learning how to write until they are a bit older.
 However, giving your kids access to crayons and a coloring book is still important.

 As a parent, I’ve noticed that my kids typically learn new things when they are having fun and enjoying what they learn.
 So why not making learning to count from 1 to 10 a fun activity for them.
 For this preschool activity, you don’t need any fancy equipment, toys, or educational supplies to teach them.
 Let’s get started.

 Why Does My Child Need to Know How to Count From one to ten Before Kindergarten?

 School has changed drastically since we were in school.
 For me growing up, Kindergarten was a half-day program and used to transition students to a full day of learning.
 But now Kindergarteners are expected to enter the classroom on the first day of school and already have mastered these skills.